YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The most valuable promise a clinic can make before surgery is not a dramatic guarantee.
 It is a commitment to careful assessment, conservative planning when needed, responsible refusal when surgery is not wise, and direct surgical responsibility.

 The graft number must be calculated medically, not emotionally.
 Calculating the graft number for a hair transplant has to start from anatomy, not pressure or sales language.
+Patients also need to understand what can and cannot be verified about the final graft count.

-What can no clinic guarantee about final growth?
+What no clinic can guarantee about final growth

 No clinic can guarantee perfect growth in every graft, in every person, in every scalp condition.
 Hair transplantation is a medical procedure, and the final result depends on many biological and technical factors.